discipl/flinteditor-mps/docs/USER_GUIDE.md

 ![Flint Project Window](images/newproject.png)

 ## The FlintView
+MPS provides different views, such as the Logical View, so users can navigate the project more easily.
+However, this Logical View does not support dynamicly changing names and placements of nodes.
+This is why we introduced the FlintView into our project.
+It supports both of these features.
+To add to this we also removed parts which are not used while editing Flint frames and restructured the View so the node placement made more sense inside the Flint context.

 1. Left click on the "Logical View"
 1. Select "FlintView" from the dropdown menu
 ![Select FlintView](images/FlintView.png)